8.1 What is diversion?

 David Carter; Michelle Holcomb; and Kate McLean

-This chapter will be discussing the official actions from the courts on individuals in the community, while they are under some court-imposed sanction; these individuals have been effectively “processed,” and sentenced by the criminal justice system, even if they are monitored in the community.
+This chapter will discuss the official actions from the courts on individuals in the community, while they are under some court-imposed sanction; these individuals have been effectively “processed,” and sentenced by the criminal justice system, even if they are monitored in the community.
 However, there are large numbers of individuals that do not make it that far in the criminal justice system, due to some form of diversion.
-Diversion is not the same as community corrections – but it is presented in this chapter, as an action that effectively keeps a person in the community.
+Diversion is not the same as community corrections – but it is presented in this chapter as an action that effectively keeps a person in the community.

-It is difficult to know the exact number of diversions that occur in the United States, across the variety of places where diversion can occur – not least because decisions to divert are marked by the absence of a record.
+It is difficult to know the exact number of diversions that occur in the United States across the variety of places where diversion can occur – not least because decisions to divert are marked by the absence of a record.
 However, it is estimated that millions of diversions happen each year, at every stage of criminal justice processing.
 The below chart is a representation of the juvenile justice system, which mirrors the adult criminal justice system.
 Points of possible diversion are thus explicitly labeled in the below image.

 Diversion Points